SaeedAllGray/RaceTracer/README.md

 # RaceTracer

-An open‐source full‐stack software powered by Python(Django) and ROS (C/C++).
+An open‐source full‐stack software powered by Python(Django), Flutter(Dart) and ROS (C/C++).
 RaceTracer automates the testing and documentation of our autonomous racing car on the track.
 By connecting directly to the car, it provides a platform for all team members to record detailed observations, making the test procedures more coordinated and the analysis more meaningful.

 The backends runs directly on the car to maintain a direct connection with the driverless software, git and ROS.